Murder of Elsie Frost: Cold case

 Pressure from Elsie's brother and sister (Anne Cleave and Colin Frost) and coverage of the murder on an investigative BBC Radio 4 programme prompted West Yorkshire Police to re-open the case in 2015, 50 years after the killing.
 The new investigation produced 100 lines of enquiry, a response that the police found encouraging.
-The Major Investigation Review team is staffed by serving officers as well as civilians, most of whom are retired detectives.
+The Major Investigation Review team was staffed by serving officers as well as civilians, most of whom were retired detectives.
 The review team disclosed that most of the original files from 1965 had been destroyed.

 After the programme was aired on Radio 4, several listeners gave accounts of what they had seen leading to fresh evidence and new theories.
 Members of the public submitted Freedom of Information requests to The National Archives for the murder files, which were not due to be opened until 2030 and 2060.
 The requests were denied on the grounds that the police files name other suspected individuals other than the man sent to trial in 1966.
 The release into the public domain of this information may have harmed any future criminal proceedings.
 There were also notes that the files contains post-mortem images and reports which could be distressing for the immediate family.
 It was revealed during the investigation by Radio 4 that Elsie's clothes had been offered to the family, but when the offer was declined the clothes were then destroyed by the police.
 Despite there being no knowledge of the science of DNA in 1965, this effectively ended any hope of possible DNA retrieval.

 There have been other suspects and theories: one was that Elsie had stumbled across two men engaged in a homosexual act (homosexual acts were illegal in Britain up until 1967).
 Another witness has described seeing a man in his mid-twenties, dressed in white overalls and on a bike.
 This led to suggestions that the man, who could be a witness, was a butcher's delivery boy or an abattoir worker.